Timothy Johnson

 55455

-Johnson has mentored 15 graduate students and has overseen more than 250 undergraduate research projects (including 10 UROPS).
-In 2018 he was a semi-finalist for the Robert F. Cherry Award for Great Teaching and won the American Political Science Association's Distinguished Teaching Award.
+I have mentored or advised 33 graduate students and overseen more than 250 undergraduate projects (including 10 UROPS).
+In 2018 I was a semi-finalist for the Robert F. Cherry Award for Great Teaching and won the American Political Science Association's Distinguished Teaching Award.

 Educational Background